GrosseLab/NFWS/README.md

 ### Snakefile and config file

 The most important part of the config is the definition of the reads-samples-patient relationship.
-This is done via 2 hashes:
+This is done via 3 hashes for condition, biological replicates, and technical replicates respectively:

-    "samples": {
-        "patient1": [ "sample1", "sample2" ],
+    replicates:
+      treatment: [patient1, patient2]
+      control: [patient3, patient4]
+    samples:
+      patient1: [ sample1A, sample1B ]
+      patient2: [ sample2A, sample2B ]
+      patient3: [ sample3A, sample3B ]
-        "patient2": [ "sampleA", "sampleB" ]
+      patient4: [ sample4A, sample4B ]
     },
-    "units": {
-        "sample1": ["reads_R1.fastq.gz", "reads_R2.fastq.gz" ],
-        "sample2": ["more_reads_R1.fastq.gz", "more_reads_R2.fastq.gz" ],
-        "sampleA": ["S3_R1.fastq.gz", "S3_R2.fastq.gz" ],
-        "sampleB": ["S4_R1.fastq.gz", "S4_R2.fastq.gz" ]
+    units:
+      sample1A: [reads_R1.fastq.gz, reads_R2.fastq.gz ]
+      sample1B: [more_reads_R1.fastq.gz, more_reads_R2.fastq.gz ]
+      sample2A: [S3_R1.fastq.gz, S3_R2.fastq.gz ]
+      sample2B: [S4_R1.fastq.gz, S4_R2.fastq.gz ]
+      sample2A: [S5_R1.fastq.gz, S5_R2.fastq.gz ]
+      sample2B: [S6_R1.fastq.gz, S6_R2.fastq.gz ]
+      sample2A: [S7_R1.fastq.gz, S7_R2.fastq.gz ]
+      sample2B: [S8_R1.fastq.gz, S8_R2.fastq.gz ]
     }

-Sample config and Snakefile s are available in the repository as workflows.
+Sample config and Snakefiles are available in the repository as workflows.
+Some may still contain json instead of yaml config files.

+### Parameter configuration
+Parameters for programs can be specified in the config file.
+They are organized by parameter sets (i.e. code names for a set of parameters for several programs) and program names:

+    parameters:
+      gtf_adj:
+        star: ["--sjdbGTFfeatureExon", "exon", "--sjdbGTFtagExonParentTranscript", "Parent"]
+        salmon: ["--fldMean",  "190"]

 ## Release-Numbering conventions